statuc30721/jenkins_devops_v1.7/README.md

 ![jenkins-initial-admin-page](./graphics/jenkins-initial-setup-screenshot.png)

 11. Select the Customize Jenkins Install suggested plugins.
 You will be taken to the Getting Started page.

-Depending on your docker host, it may take some time for the plugins to get installed.
+* Now here is where it can get a bit complex.
+If you use this repository "as-is" all of the "suggested plugins" will alrrady be installed.
+So what you will need to do is just select "Install Suggested Plugins" and instead of seeing a list of plugins getting installed, you will instead arrive at the "Create First Admin User" webpage.

+If you removed the plugin option from the Dockerfile then you will need to manually install your plugins.
+I have included one of my manuals for installing and setting up a Jenkins Docker container using the manual settings.

 ![customize-jenkins-picture](./graphics/customize-jenkins-screenshot.png)